Marlo-Ong/cs381-game-architecture/as6/README.md

 5. If it compiled successfully (this may take a bit), an executable should be created, which you can run with the following command:

-   > ./as5
+   > ./as6

-6. Once the executable is run, a window should open with an audio controls GUI.
-Use your keyboard to control the audio according to the following:
+6. Once the executable is run, a window should open, and there should be a plane object atop a grassy ground and a sky.
+Use your keyboard to control the plane according to the following:

 ## Controls

-Mouse:
+- (WASD or arrow key format)

-- Click and hold on any slider, and:
+- Press TAB to cycle through selectable planes.

-- Drag your mouse to the right to increase the volume.
+- Press W/up arrow to increase the selected plane's velocity.

-- Drag your mouse to the left to decrease the volume.
+- Press S/down arrow to decrease the selected plane's velocity.

-Keyboard:
+- Press A/left arrow to turn the plane counter-clockwise.

-- Press TAB to cycle through which slider to select.
+- Press D/right arrow to turn the plane clockwise.

-- Press W/up arrow to increase the selected slider's volume.
+- Press Q to move the selected plane upward.

-- Press S/down arrow to decrease the selected slider's volume.
+- Press E to move the selected plane downward.

-- Press apostrophe (') to toggle between light and dark modes.
+- Press SPACE to stop the selected plane.